Ground-based Midcourse Defense (GMD)

 - Ground Support & Fire Control Systems consist of redundant fire control nodes, interceptor launch facilities, and a communications network.
 GMD Fire Control (GFC) receives data from satellites and ground based radar sources, then uses that data to task and support the intercept of target warheads using Ground-Based Interceptors.
 The GFC also provides the Command & Control, Battle Management & Communications element with data for situational awareness.

-- Ground-Based Interceptors are emplaced at Fort Greely, Alaska and Vandenberg Air Force Base, Calif.
-A total of 30 interceptors were deployed at the end of 2010.
+- Ground-Based Interceptors are emplaced at Fort Greely, Alaska and Vandenberg Air Force Base, California.
+A total of 44 interceptors are currently emplaced.

-- Fire control, battle management, planning, tasking and threat analysis take place via a dual-node, human-in-control interface located in Fort Greely, Alaska and Colorado Springs, Colo.
-Warfighters of the 49th Missile Defense Battalion at Fort Greely, Alaska and of the 100th Missile Defense Brigade at Colorado Springs, Colo. operate
+- Fire control, battle management, planning, tasking and threat analysis take place via a dual-node, human-in-control interface located in Fort Greely, Alaska and Colorado Springs, Colorado.
+Warfighters of the 49th Missile Defense Battalion at Fort Greely, Alaska and of the 100th Missile Defense Brigade at Colorado Springs, Colorado. operate the system.

 - All GMD components communicate through the GMD communications network, a secure data and voice communications system using SATCOM and fiber optic cabling for long-haul communications.